Dmedi99/Flatiron-FrontEnd-Phase-1-project/README.md

 ### API

-The website fetches data from the [BoardGameGeek API](https://boardgamegeek.com/xmlapi2/hot?boardgame) to obtain the list of hottest board games.
+The website fetches data from the db.json file in the directory.
+It was made using the data provided in the [BoardGameGeek API](https://boardgamegeek.com/xmlapi2/hot?boardgame).

 ### Contributions